TrinityCTAT/Trinity_CTAT/mutation/README.txt

 Mutation detection in RNA-Seq highlights the GATK Best Practices in RNA-Seq variant calling, several sources of variant annotation, and filtering based on CRAVAT.

+# Public and Free Galaxy Instance

+This tool as well as others are installed at Indiana University on a publicaly avialable Galaxy instance free to use for cancer research.
+Please register and use this service (https://galaxy.ncgas-trinity.indiana.edu/user/login).
+To run the tool locally continue reading.

 # Quick Start